What are senior fitness exercises and why should we bother to do them? Will the benefits be greater than the effort?

 - Helps the body's repair system after an accident or illness.Strengthens the immune system; you get sick less often and you recover more quickly.

-What senior fitness exercises are best … and have greatest return for effort?
+What senior fitness exercises are best … which ones have the greatest return for effort?

-For a balanced all round program you should have a routine that covers, endurance, strength and, stretching, core strength and balance.
+For a balanced all round program you should have a routine that covers elements of cardio endurance, building or maintaining strength, stretching, core strength and balance.

-Or if they are not available just any kids down at the park … this exercise has an added benefit in that it will really be appreciated by their mothers!!
+Or if your grandkids are not available any kids down at the park will do… this has an added benefit of being gratefully appreciated by their mothers!!

 The target - at least 3 times a week for a minimum of 30 minutes.